dynamdev/challenges/README.md

-# AxiePro Coding Challenges
+# P2EPro Coding Challenges

-This repository houses the coding challenges for AxiePro.
+This repository houses the coding challenges for P2EPro.
 These are small hands-on projects that are very relevant to the tasks you will be working on.

 ### Ground Rules